Black. White.

 Black.
 White. is an American reality television series that aired on FX.
-The series premiered on March 8, 2006, and supposedly documented two voluntary families of three, one white, and the other black, in which through studio-quality make-up, the two families would give off a facade appearance, of portraying a race that isn't their own, for social experiment purposes.
+The series premiered on March 8, 2006, and supposedly documented two voluntary families of three, one white, and the other black, in which, through studio-quality make-up, the two families would portray a race that isn't their own as a social experiment.
 It garnered controversy for its subject matter and perceived reinforcement of racial stereotypes.

-Despite the show giving off the impression all of the families were genuine, only the African-American Sparks family were an actual family.
-The Caucasian, "Wurgel" family, were not a legitimate family, and they were all actors.
-JAG actor, Bruno Marcotulli, portrays the father, Bruno "Wurgel".
-Marcotulli's then girlfriend, Casting Director Carmen Wurgel (who confusingly retained her actual surname for the program, and was also the basis of the illegitimate family surname for the program), portrays the mother, Carmen "Wurgel."
-Disney Channel actress Rose Bloomfield (most commonly seen in the Disney Channel Movie Surfers segments, where Disney Channel personalities go behind the scenes during film productions) in which she had never met, or knew Marcotulli or Wurgel before production, portrays the daughter, Rose "Wurgel."

 The show was produced and created by Ice Cube and R. J. Cutler.
 The series' theme song was "Race Card", performed by Ice Cube and produced by Warren G. The series ran for five weeks ending with a double episode finale.

 Reception

 The show received mixed responses.
 Melanie McFarland of the Seattle Post-Intelligencer stated, "No matter what conclusion you come to after watching FX's six-episode reality series 'Black.
 White.' you should be grateful for the care producers RJ Cutler and David Maldonado took in executing it."
 Matt Roush of TV Guide wrote, "Far from a cheap reality stunt, FX's provocative documentary series Black.White. is an endlessly curious and unexpectedly intelligent social experiment...."
 Charles Page of the Chicago Tribune said, "Compared to its obvious inspiration, 'Black Like Me,' it is easy to knock 'Black.White.,' the new reality TV experiment on race relations on FX—and many people do....Maybe it is.
 Or maybe it's a rare injection of substance into TV's usual nonsense."